manna8/Elevators/README.md

 ## System Architecture
 ### 1. ElevatorCar.java:
 It is a class with all necessary fields concerning elevator car.
 Each elevator has 2 queues: floorsQueueUp (for storing floors which elevator will visit while moving up) and floorsQueueDown (for storing floors which elevator will visit while moving down).
-Queues are always sorted, so that the nearest stop is always at the beggining.
+Queues are always sorted, so that the nearest stop is always at the beginning.
 After calling update(), the elevator's current and destination floor are updated.

 ### 2. ElevatorStops.java:
-It is a singleton class storing fields connected to floors, such as minimum and maximum floor number.
+It is a singleton class storing fields connected to the floors, such as minimum and maximum floor number.
 There are also methods for calculating distance between stops.

 ### 3. ExternalPanel.java
 Represents the external panel for controlling all elevators.
 The pickup() method decides which elevator should serve each floor.
 All external calls are stored in ArrayList.